 When people refer to an above ground septic tank, they can be referring to one of two totally distinct things.
-At Atlanta Septic Tank Pros, we handle it all, bringing experience, expertise, and an elite level of service to the table.
+At Atlanta Septic Tank Pros, our partner technicians handle it all, bringing experience, expertise, and an elite level of service to the table.

 What is an Above Ground Septic Tank?

 In a true sense, the phrase refers to alternative units that have a reservoir that sits out in the open, on top of the earth.
 Conventional units have buried reservoirs that generally can’t be detected by the naked eye.
 However, burying the reservoir is often illegal on waterfront property and the expense of excavation can be cost-prohibitive if the property isn’t used year-round, so cabins and vacation homes sometimes have them.

 Occasionally, people also use the phrase to describe what’s known as a “mound system.”
 It’s not accurate because the mound refers to where the water, or effluent, is discharged, and it’s not a reflection of the reservoir at all.
 These kinds of units are usually in use when there’s a problem with the soil that would otherwise allow the effluent to reach the water table before being cleaned by the soil.
 This page contains information on true above ground septic tanks.
 For more information on mound units, please see our Mound Septic System page.

 Installation of the reservoir is fairly straightforward, as excavation isn’t necessary.
 However, permits are still required and the reservoir must be hooked up to the home’s plumbing as well as to a discharge area for the effluent.
 In certain areas, the reservoir may not be able to have a proper leach field or discharge area.
 If this is the case, the entire reservoir will need to be pumped by a licensed professional frequently.
 Our skilled partner technicians handle all this, including the planning and the permits, so you can be sure everything is done to code and your unit is safe for your family, as well as the environment.